YukeHuang123/AntiScam/items/Meeting materials/meeting 6.md

 >- Task 3:  Junzhe Huang will implement the messaging functionality within the app.
 >- Task 4:  Zhaoyun Xu will work on data structures.

-Any challenges or obstacles encountered should be communicated promptly to ensure a smooth workflow.
 ## Action Items
 | Task                                                   | Assigned To  |  Due Date  |
 |:-------------------------------------------------------|:------------:|:----------:|